Materialist feminism: Criticism

 The relationship between materialism and feminism has been described as "problematic" and regarded as an "unhappy couple".
 There has also been a concern for the general ambiguity of materialist feminism.
 It has been called to question whether the differentiation between materialist feminism and Marxist feminism is great enough to be a worthwhile contribution to feminist theory.

-Christine Delphy's contributions to materialist feminism have also been the subject of criticism, for example by Michèle Barrett and Mary McIntosh.
+Christine Delphy's contributions to materialist feminism have been the subject of criticism, for example by Michèle Barrett and Mary McIntosh.
 They suggest that the definition of materialism feminism has a very loose interpretation of patriarchy and that Delphy's article "Towards a Materialist Feminism" has a focus limited to the oppression of wives and fails to connect this to the global oppression of women in general.

 However, the main criticism for materialist feminism involves the lack of intersectionality within the theory.
-By focusing on capitalist relations combined with patriarchy, materialist feminism fails to include women of different classes, sexualities, and ethnicities.
+By focusing on capitalist relations combined with patriarchy, materialist feminism is seen as failing to include women of different classes, sexualities, and ethnicities.
 Hazel Carby challenged the materialist feminist analyses of the family as universally oppressive to all women.
 She instead noted the ways that values of the family are different for black women and men, just as the division of labor is also racialized.
-Rosemary Hennessy comments on how there has recently been pressure to recognize the differences within the definition of "woman" and how this intersects with not only class, but race, sexualities, and genders.
+Rosemary Hennessy commented in the late 1980s on how there had recently been pressure to recognize the differences within the definition of "woman" and how this intersects with not only class, but race, sexualities, and genders.

-Stevi Jackson calls concern towards the recent resurgence of materialist interest, stating that many of the new ideas were reducing the material to capitalist ideas, and that "this might bring us full circle back to the least productive forms of 1970s Marxism".
+Stevi Jackson is critical of the recent resurgence of interest in materialist feminism, stating that many of the new ideas were reducing the material to capitalist ideas, and that "this might bring us full circle back to the least productive forms of 1970s Marxism".

-In recent years, materialist feminist thoughts have attempted to focus on transnational issues.
+In recent years, materialist feminist thoughts have focused on transnational issues.
 Scholars consider a global economic change in relation to the feminization of poverty.
 Feminist scholars are also working to create a transnational feminist agenda.
-For example, Hennessy analyzes grassroots organizations in four maquiladora communities along Mexico's northern border.
-The research claims that the global nature of patriarchy and capitalism sustains a "political economy of sex".
+For example, Hennessy analyzes grassroots organizations in four maquiladora communities along Mexico's northern border, arguing on the basis of this research that the global nature of patriarchy and capitalism sustains a "political economy of sex".